quozd/awesome-dotnet/README.md

 ## Image Processing

 * [ImageResizer](http://imageresizing.net/) - Add commands to image URLs to get altered versions in milliseconds.
 Resizing, editing etc of images in real-time.

+## Install tools

+* [Wix Toolset](http://wixtoolset.org/) - The most powerful set of tools available to create your Windows installation experience

 ## Internationalization